← All posts

 confirm yes

 and only then does Sentinel execute.
-Activations, suspensions, router reboots, firmware updates — they all run on the same pattern.
-It makes it almost impossible to do something irreversible by accident.
+Activations, suspensions, SmartSIM profile swaps, and support case changes all run on the same pattern, which makes it very hard to do something irreversible by accident.

 When something does not work, the first thing to do is ask Claude to run a diagnostic: